 On August 25, 2015, the participating provinces and territory in the Cooperative Capital Markets Regulatory System achieved an important milestone towards implementation of the system by publishing a revised consultation draft of the uniform provincial and territorial capital markets act (now known as the Capital Markets Act), along with the drafts of the initial regulations proposed for adoption by the participating provinces and territory under the draft uniform act.
 These materials have been published for a 120-day public comment period.

 This article is part of Gowlings' Guide to the Proposed Initial Regulations and related materials.
-In this segment of our guide, we discuss the proposed initial regulations relating to the publication of research reports during distributions of an issuer’s securities.
-To view other sections of the guide, click here.
+In this segment of our guide, we discuss the proposed initial regulations relating to the publication of research reports during distributions of an issuer's securities.
+You can view other sections of the guide here..

 The participating provinces and territories are proposing to provide exemptions from the prospectus requirement under the draft uniform act to permit certain dealer communications relating to an issuer during a distribution of an issuer's securities.
 These are set out in section 6 of CMRA Regulation 41-501 Prospectus Requirement and Exemptions and are based on Part 4 of OSC Rule 48-501 Trading During Distributions, Formal Bids and Share Exchange Transactions.
 The adoption of the exemptions will represent a change in British Columbia.